 - 1. Inverted Skills: - a.
 Non-airborne skills are allowed (e.g. headstand). - b.
 Airborne skills with or without hand support that land in a perpendicular inversion may not have backward momentum in the approach. - 2.
 Tumbling Skills with hip overhead rotation: - a.
 Non-airborne skills are allowed. - b.
 Airborne skills with hand support: - i.
 May be airborne in descent if the approach is non-airborne (clarification: a round off is allowed hands touch the ground before the foot leaves the ground). - ii.
 May not be airborne in approach. - c.
-Airborne skills without hand support are not allowed (exception: aerials). - 3.
-Simultaneous tumbling over or under another dancer that includes hip overhead rotation by both dancers is not allowed. - 4.
-Drops (see glossary) to the knee, thigh, back, front or head onto the performing surface are not allowed unless the dancer first bears weight on the hand(s) or foot/feet. - a.
-Only drops to the shoulder or seat are permitted provided the height of the airborne dancer does not exceed knee level of a standing dancer.
+Airborne skills without hand support are not allowed (exception: aerials) - i.
+Recommendation: If using NON hands-free poms in an aerial, dancers should place both poms in nondominant hand.
+(If a dancer bears weight on the performance surface with a hand that is holding a pom during the skill, the dancer would be in violation of rule 6.) - 3.
+Simultaneous tumbling over or under another dancer that includes hip overhead rotation by both dancers is not allowed.